 Day 7 - The final ride takes you on an exhilarating canter across the flat expanses of Cotopaxi National Park close to the volcano where you traverse old lava, volcanic ash and lahas.
-From here you veer westwards and start a long ascent with outstanding views.
-Riding up through the native grasslands you reach the scree slopes and cross over into the Avenue of the Volcanoes.
-Here you leave the national park and will often meet local horsemen ('chagras') checking their cattle.
-They are quite a sight, with their colourful ponchos, thick goatskin chaps and intricately plaited bridles.
+From here veer westwards and start a long ascent with outstanding views, riding up through native grasslands to the scree slopes where you cross over into the Avenue of the Volcanoes.
+Leave the national park, often meeting local horsemen ('chagras') checking their cattle - quite a sight, with their colourful ponchos, thick goatskin chaps and intricately plaited bridles.
 Their stirrups are enclosed - like clogs, and often carved into an animal head.
-Reaching the back up vehicle you say goodbye to the horses and are driven to an historic hacienda close to Quito Airport (about 6 to 7 hours riding and a 2 hour drive).
+Reach the backup vehicle where it is goodbye to the horses and then a drive to an historic hacienda close to Quito Airport (about 6 to 7 hours riding and a 2 hour drive).
 Dinner and night Hacienda Su Merced.
 (B,L,D) Day 8 - Breakfast and own arrangements for onward travel.
-(B) DATES & RATES 2023 Please note that due to constantly fluctuating exchange rates, ride rates are quoted in USD.
+(B) Please note that due to constantly fluctuating exchange rates, ride rates are quoted in USD.
 The sterling price will be the equivalent sterling rate using the USD/sterling exchange rate in force when you book/pay.
-Rates below assume a minimum of 4 riders (see Note below) Rides are scheduled for the following dates in 2023 BUT PLEASE NOTE that dates are provisional at the time of printing and where 2 ride itineraries are scheduled over the same dates the first to be booked will be confirmed (and the other cancelled).
+Rates below assume a minimum of 4 riders (see Note below) Rides are scheduled for the following dates BUT PLEASE NOTE that dates are provisional at the time of writing and where 2 ride itineraries are scheduled over the same dates the first to be booked will be confirmed (and the other cancelled).
 If you are thinking of booking, please contact us for an update.
-Additional dates and private or tailor made rides are available on request Haciendas of the Andes (7 nights) - USD 4175 per person (single room supplement approx USD 550).
-21st to 28th January 2nd to 9th September 2nd to 9th December 11th to 18th February 30th September to 7th October 23rd to 30th December 15th to 22nd July 4th to 11th November 5th to 12th August 18th to 25th November - Volcano Ride (10 nights) - USD 3950 per person (single supplement approx. USD 395 - single rooms not possible for all nights).20th to 29th July20th to 12th September20th to 30th December5th to 15th August1st to 11th November20th to 30th December Andean Adventure (7 nights) - USD 3175 per person (single supplement approx. USD 345 - single rooms not possible for all nights).28th January to 4th February18th to 25th November8th to 15th July2nd to 9th December 27th December to 3rd January 2024 cont. over
+Additional dates and private or tailormade rides are available on request.
+Haciendas of the Andes (7 nights) - USD 4800 per person (single room supplement USD 650).

+11th to 18th January

+1st to 8th February

+12th to 19th April

+7th to 14th June

+5th to 12th July

+26th July to 2nd August

+23rd to 30th December

+23rd to 30th August

+Volcano Ride (10 nights) - USD 4450 per person

+(single supplement USD 495 - single rooms not always possible for all nights).

+18th to 28th January 9th to 19th August 27th December to 6th January

+14th to 24th June 20th to 30th September 12th to 22nd July 11th to 21st October

+Andean Adventure (7 nights) - USD 3475 per person

+(single supplement USD 445 - single rooms not always possible for all nights).

+3rd to 10th January1st to 8th March8th to 15th November18th to 25th January22nd to 29th March6th to 13th December8th to 15th February12th to 19th April20th to 27th December

+cont. over

-WWW.RIDEWORLDWIDE.COM DATES & RATES 2023 cont.
+DATES & RATES 2025 cont.